StrawChannel95/apocalyptic-wonderland.github.io/README.md

 -   [Stash Organizer](https://mod.pub/falloutnv/4-stash-organizer).
 Go on ModPub and download the mod by pressing the `MO2 Download` button.
 You will then find the file on the right; you want to drag and drop it to the left.
 -   [FNV 4GB Patcher](https://www.nexusmods.com/newvegas/mods/62552?tab=description).
 You want to press the `Manual Download` button.
 After it's done downloading, you want to extract the archive to where your Fallout: New Vegas is located (Put it in the normal game folder and do not put it in the data folder).
 After that, you want to run `FNVpatch.exe` as Adminstrator.
 It should say "FalloutNV Patched."

+### Disable Base Address Randomization
+> [!Tip]
+> This step can prevent unforeseen crashes.

+- Open `Windows Security` from the `Start Menu`.
+- Open A`pp & Browser Control` in the left sidebar.
+- Open `Exploit Protection Settings` under `Exploit Protection`.
+- Set `Force Randomization for Images (Mandatory ASLR`) to `Use Default (Off)`.

+### Creating Exclusions
+> [!tip]
+> This process prevents windows from blocking MO2 and associated mod files from loading.

+- Open `Windows Security`.
+- Open `Virus & Threat Protection`.
+- Click `Manage Settings` under `Virus & Threat Protection Settings`.
+- Scroll down and select `Add or Remove Exclusions` under `Exclusions`.
+- Select the `Uranium Fever Installation` location.
+- Add another exclusion for the `Wabbajack Installation` location.
+- This process will also need to be done for any third-party antivirus.

+### Disabling Steam Overlay
+> [!tip]
+> This process disables Steam Overlay, which has been known to cause crashes and worsen performance.

+- Navigate to your `steam folder` (the same folder where your steam.exe is).
+- Right click `GameOverlayRenderer.dll` and open properties.
+- Open the `security tab` and click `edit`.
+- Click the `Deny` option under `Read & Execute` for every user.
+- Click `Apply`, then `Yes`.
+- In the same folder, right click `SteamOverlayVulkanLayer.dll` and open `properties`.
+- Open the `security tab` and click `edit`.
+- Click the `Deny` option under `Read & Execute` for every user.
+- Click `Apply`, then `Yes`.

+### RivaTuner Statistics Server (RTSS)
+> [!tip]
+> RTSS is an FPS limiter that can make the game feel much smoother.
+The theory behind this is that running at a stable and unchanging 70 FPS is less jarring to the user than fluctuating between 60 to 100 FPS rapidly.
+This also prevents the timescale desync that can occur if you surpass your monitors refresh rate.

+- Install and launch <a href="https://www.guru3d.com/download/rtss-rivatuner-statistics-server-download" onclick="window.open('https://www.guru3d.com/download/rtss-rivatuner-statistics-server-download', '_self');">RTSS</a>.
+- Open the `System Tray` (the triangle pointing upwards on the taskbar) and click the `RTSS icon` (an image of a computer screen) to open it.
+- Press the green `Add` button and select `FalloutNV.exe`.
+- Set `Application Detection Level` to `Low`.
+- Set `Framerate Limit` to `59.95`.
+	- Uranium Fever is a graphically intense Wabbajack list.
+Some users may be able to set higher Framerate Limits, though ensure your Framerate Limit is > 0.05 LOWER than your monitors refresh rate.
+- Enter settings using the `Setup` button.
+- Enable `Passive Waiting`.
+- Set `Framerate Limiter` to Front `Edge Sync`.

 # Post-Installation

 ### Running the Game